alexfriedman39/alexfriedman39.fastrobots.github.io/Lab5.md

 *** WINDUP PROTECTION ARDUINO CODE ***

+### Decoupling PID Control from TOF Sensor

 In addition, we were tasked with decoupling PID control from the TOF sensor.
 I did this by moving my variable initializations, calculations, and array storage out of TOF loop.
 In order to make sure that calculations would not occur before the TOF recorded it's first value, though, I created the flag, INIT_DIST_RECORDED.
 The resulting code is seen below.

 *** ADD DECOUPLED CODE ***

 Once the PID control was decoupled from the TOF loop, the frequency was much higher, at approximately 65 Hz.
 This is approximately quadruple the frequency of the TOF sensor readings.

+### PI Control Testing
 After decoupling, I started testing PI control.
-After trying a variety of Ki values, I found that my robot performed best at gains of Kp = 0.07 and Ki = 1E6.
+After trying a variety of Ki values, I found that my robot performed best at gains of Kp = 0.07 and Ki = 1E-6.
 To show that these gains had the best performance, I conducted 3 repeated trials.
 The videos for these trials are shown below.

 *** VIDEOS FOR 3 REPEATED TRIALS ***